HL7/fhir-sdoh-clinicalcare/input/pagecontent/fhir_artifacts_overview.md

-Additional information about the use of these artifacts can be found in the relevant specification.
+Additional information about the use of these artifacts can be found in the relevant specification and on the [artifacts](artifacts.html#profiles) page.